ripom/terraform-plan-reporter/README.md

 When running Terraform plans, especially in CI/CD pipelines like Azure DevOps, the output can be verbose and difficult to parse quickly.
 This project provides tools to:

 1. **Parse Terraform plan output** into a clean, human-readable format
-2. **Convert Azure DevOps log format** into a format compatible with the parser
+2. **Convert manually copied Azure DevOps raw logs** (only needed when copy/pasting from "View Raw Log")
 3. **Filter and highlight** resources by action (create, update, destroy, replace)
 4. **Display detailed attribute changes** for deeper analysis